department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/eligibility.md

 <div class="feature" markdown="0">

-### Who qualifies for VA burial and memorial benefits?
+### Who can be buried in a VA national cemetery and receive other burial benefits?

-Veterans, Servicemembers, spouses, and dependents may qualify for burial and memorial benefits if they meet one of the requirements listed below.
+Veterans, Servicemembers, spouses, and dependents may qualify for burial in a VA national cemetery, as well as other benefits, if they meet one of the requirements listed below.

 **One of these must be true.
 The person qualifying for burial benefits is:**